JMRussas/unity-tech-test/README.md

 #Justin Russas Comments:

 1. Adding obstacles:
-  You can add obstacles to the map by clicking on the NavGridPlane by clicking on the grid with widgets displayed.
+  You can add obstacles to the map by clicking on the NavGridPlane by clicking on the grid with widgets displayed in the scene window.
 A grid will be displayed above the NavGridPlane and clicking on the buttons will add obstacles on those nodes.
 The data will be saved to a binary file.

-3.
+Color Coding:
+Walkable areas: Green
+Non-Walkable areas: Red

+3. There are no obstacles by default on the playing surface.

+4. Widgets can be toggle on and off to look at the walkable areas and non walkable areas beyond the obstacles placed on the map.

 # Unity Pathfinding Take-Home Project